1ma/branca-erl/README.md

 ## Caveats

-- Timestamp expiration has not been implemented yet.
-The next release will introduce a new `branca:encode/3` function that will allow the programmer to specify a timestamp at which the token must be considered as "expired".

 - Branca mandates the XChaCha20 variant of the ChaCha20-Poly1305 AEAD construction.
 However, the libsodium binding for Erlang is currently built for version 1.0.11 of libsodium, and the XChaCha20 variant